-Cartwright King is committed to provide high quality legal advice and services to our clients.
-When a client feels that something has gone wrong, we will want to do all we reasonably can to put it right and, so that we can fully investigate the matter, we will need to have full details of the complaint.
+Cartwright King Solicitors are committed to providing high quality legal advice and services to our clients.
+Should a client tell us that something has gone wrong, we will want to do all we reasonably can to put it right and, so that we can fully investigate the matter, we will need to have full details of the complaint.
 Our complaints procedure is as follows:-

 Making a Complaint:

-By post to: The Complaints Manager, Cartwright King, Lock House, Castle Meadow Road, Nottingham, NG2 1AG.
+By Post to: The Complaints Manager, Cartwright King Solicitors, Lock House, Wilford Road, Nottingham, NG2 1AG.